 The monthly outlook is based on output from various global forecasting models combined with our own analysis.

-PrecipitationAbove average in the north, close to average in the south.
+PrecipitationSlightly below average in the east but close to average in the west.

 Forecast confidence for this period is low.